mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 So far, we've only written declarations of functions that accept a single value and return a single value.

-But when adding numbers, we have to accept two values as parameters (two numbers to add) and then return a single result (number resulting from adding two numbers).
-So in our type signature about, the first two `Integer`s represent parameters and the last `Integer` represents the return value.
+But when adding numbers, we have to accept *two* values as parameters (two numbers to add) and then return a single result (a sum of those numbers).
+So in our type signature, the first two `Integer` types represent parameters and the last `Integer` represents the return value:

 ```hs
 add :: Integer {- 1st parameter -} -> Integer {- 2nd parameter -} -> Integer {- return value -}